pvcraven/arcade_book/source/chapters/25_sprites_and_walls/sprites_and_walls.rst

     self.camera_for_sprites = arcade.Camera(SCREEN_WIDTH, SCREEN_HEIGHT)
     self.camera_for_gui = arcade.Camera(SCREEN_WIDTH, SCREEN_HEIGHT)

 Now we have cameras.
 We just need to use the cameras.
-In the Window's ``draw`` method, select which camera we want to use before we draw.
+In the Window's ``on_draw`` method, select which camera we want to use before we draw.

 .. code-block:: python